-The Authority's capital improvement program approved in May 2023 calls for it to spend \$24.3 million for capital projects in 2023-2024, principally for upgrades, improvements and additions to water & wastewater treatment facilities and \$4.9 million for utility relocations within the water system.
-The extended capital improvement plan consists of \$245.3 million of capital improvement cost estimates including the capital projects beginning in 2024-2026.
-The Board approved expenditures at the time of approval in May 2023 were \$60.9 million.
-It should also be noted that spent amounts at the same time on active projects were \$45.3 million.
+The Authority's capital improvement program approved in May 2024 calls for it to spend \$26.1 million for capital projects in 2024-2025, principally for upgrades, improvements and additions to water & wastewater treatment facilities and \$1.5 million for utility relocations within the water system.
+The extended capital improvement plan consists of \$284.8 million of capital improvement cost estimates including the capital projects beginning in 2024-2025.
+The Board approved expenditures at the time of approval in May 2024 were \$62.8 million.
+It should also be noted that spent amounts at the same time on active projects were \$49.6 million.
 The capital improvements program allows the staff of the Authority to plan, on a long-term basis, for future System capital needs.
-In connection with existing construction projects, the Authority has outstanding agreements with contractors for approximately \$13.8 million in future work at August 31, 2023.
+In connection with existing construction projects, the Authority has outstanding agreements with contractors for approximately \$11.4 million in future work at August 31, 2024.
+Capital disbursements will be financed by a combination of resources on hand, future system revenues and the proceeds from current or future revenue bonds.
+More detailed information about the Authority's capital assets is presented in Note 6 in the financial statements.
+Each year the capital improvements program is updated and reviewed on an ongoing basis throughout the year.